uc-raya/it3038c-scripts/Final/READme.md

 It takes input from the user using a form, and then it ouputs it in the form of a mad lib story.

-For my final, you need to download everything within the final folder (routes.py, web.py, and the templates folder) Do not remove anything from the templates folder, they need to remain in that folder for it to work.
+For my final project to work, you need to download everything within the final folder (routes.py, web.py, and the templates folder)
+Do not remove anything from the templates folder, they need to remain in that folder for it to work.

 #BEFORE RUNNING

-You will need to install flask if you haven't from our previous lab:
+You will need to install flask if you already haven't from our previous lab:
 In the command prompt enter

 py -3 -m venv venv